SOURAV416/user-card-grid/README.md

 # User Card Grid Web Application

 This is a simple web application that displays user information in a card grid layout.
 It retrieves user data from an API and renders it in the UI.
-The application is built using React and utilizes the create-react-app boilerplate.
+The application is built using React.
 ## Features

 - User card grid layout with a navbar displaying the brand name "Tech Sourav".